 When it comes to a dinosaur being most loved or popular by the public, a lot of this has to do with exposure from the media and from entertainment movies.
 Some of the dinosaurs from cartoons or Jurassic Park have become loved by children, and then they, in turn, continue to learn about the dinosaurs as they grow into adults.

 For example, take the Triceratops.
 It is well known in the scientific community, with its three horns and frill (a type of shield) that protects its body.
 The Triceratops has found its way into movies, documentaries, and cartoons, often fighting the aggressive carnivore (an Allosaurus or T-Rex).
 It is one of the dinosaurs that is most loved by children.

 Why is it that some dinosaurs are not only well-known but also most loved by people?
 It’s a combination of elements and factors that make this possible.
 A dinosaur may be well-known because it is a significant scientific discovery, which advanced paleontology knowledge within the scientific community.
 On the other hand, it may be because it is the largest or most unique of the species.
-Let’s take a closer look at these dinosaurs and some of the reasons.
+Now let’s dive into those 13 best-known dinosaurs mentioned above, and some of the reasons why.
 Keep on reading!

 Groupings for the Best Known Dinosaurs

 To cover those 13 dinosaurs, I have arranged and grouped them accordingly:

 Step Back in Time Instantly!
 The best dinosaur insights are hidden in books.
 Want to see the top dinosaur books on Amazon for Adults?
 Ready for an epic journey?
 Just click HERE!: Best Dinosaur Books for Adults

 The Plant Eating Dinosaurs